Stochastically-induced bistability in chemical reaction systems: Bistable behavior from fast splitting

-We next consider the case $\ve_A \approx \infty$, and assume that time has been rescaled so that $\tilde{c}_{\sigma^2}= \lim_{N\to\infty}c_{\sigma^2}(N) \in(0, \infty)$ and $\tilde{c}_\mu = \lim_{N\to\infty}c_\mu(N) \approx 0$.
+We next consider the case $\ve_A \approx\infty$, and assume that time has been rescaled so that $\tilde{c}_{\sigma^2}= \lim_{N\to\infty }c_{\sigma^2}(N) \in(0, \infty)$ and $\tilde{c}_\mu= \lim_{N\to \infty }c_\mu(N) \approx0$.
 This is a more unconventional scaling, in which the noise (from balanced reactions and splitting) overwhelms the contribution due to the drift (from biased reactions).

 One way to model this with a diffusion would be to introduce a time-scale separation with an additional small parameter $\ve$ in the scaling of all reactions rather than in the rate of splitting.
-Suppose all reaction constants scale as $\ka_\zeta^{ab}=\ve\tka_\zeta^{ab}N^{1-(a+b)}$, while the rate of splitting $\gamma(x,N)$ satisfies Assumption~${7.\!\!}^*$.
-For any fixed $\ve>0$, the resulting limit of the rescaled process $X_N$ would be where $B$ is a standard Brownian motion, and we have the case of a diffusion with a small drift.
-Note that although $\tsig^2(0)=\tsig^2(1)=0$ (by Assumption 7.), the boundaries $\{0,1\}$ are not absorbing, since there is at least one biased reaction that allows escape from either boundary $\tphi(0)>0, \tphi(1)<0$ (by Assumption 2.).
+Suppose all reaction constants scale as $\ka_\zeta^{ab}=\ve\tka_\zeta ^{ab}N^{1-(a+b)}$, while the rate of splitting $\gamma(x,N)$ satisfies assumption (${7}^*$).
+For any fixed $\ve>0$, the resulting limit of the rescaled process $X_N$ would be

+where $B$ is a standard Brownian motion, and we have the case of a diffusion with a small drift.
+Note that although $\tsig^2(0)=\tsig ^2(1)=0$ [by assumption~(7)], the boundaries $\{0,1\}$ are not absorbing, since there is at least one biased reaction that allows escape from either boundary $\tphi(0)>0, \tphi(1)<0$ [by assumption~(2)].
 Other than at the boundaries the contribution of the drift is essentially negligible, and $\tX^\ve$ is approximately a martingale.
-Most attempts to escape a boundary are followed by the return to the same boundary point, only some end up at the opposite one.
-In the limit as $\ve\to 0$, the rate of escapes from the boundaries for $\tX^\ve$ vanishes, and there is no switching.
+Most attempts to escape a boundary are followed by the return to the same boundary point; only some end up at the opposite one.
+In the limit as $\ve\to0$, the rate of escapes from the boundaries for $\tX^\ve$ vanishes, and there is no switching.\looseness=1

 However, under the right conditions, the limit of the original rescaled process will spend almost all of its time at one boundary or the other, switching between the two on a reasonable time-scale, creating again a bistable system.
 How the effect of the attempts to escape the boundary appears in the limit depends on the rate of the attempts, and the time spent between the boundaries.
-In order to make a precise statement we need to examine the behaviour of the rescaled process $X_N$ directly and specify a general set of conditions for a Markov jump process to exhibit this type of switching behaviour.
+In order to make a precise statement we need to examine the behavior of the rescaled process $X_N$ directly and specify a general set of conditions for a Markov jump process to exhibit this type of switching behavior.

-\subsection{Stochastic Switching}
+\subsection{Stochastic switching}